harshad-kathiriya/Angular/consent-management-system/README.md

 ## Style
-Follows the [BEM](http://getbem.com/introduction/) methodology for structuring components and naming the CSS classes.
+Follows the [SASS](https://sass-lang.com/documentation) stylesheet language for naming the CSS classes.